When are the best times to water your lawn

 As a passionate gardener, I understand the importance of recognizing when my green oasis requires hydration.
 It’s not always straightforward, and various indicators can signal the need for moisture.
 By observing these signs, I can ensure my grass stays healthy and vibrant throughout the growing season.

-See also How to start a toro guaranteed to start lawn mower
+See also How to redo a lawn full of weeds

 One of the first things I look for is the color of the grass.
 When the blades start to turn a dull shade of green or even a grayish hue, it often means they are stressed and in need of a drink.
 Additionally, if I notice footprints or wheel tracks remain visible long after I’ve walked on the lawn, it’s a clear sign that the turf is lacking sufficient moisture.